tldr-pages/tldr/pages/linux/systemd-machine-id-setup.md

 # systemd-machine-id-setup

 > Initialize the machine ID stored in `/etc/machine-id` at install time with a provisioned or randomly generated ID.
-> Note: Always use `sudo` to execute these commands as they require elevated privileges.
+> NOTE: Always use `sudo` to execute these commands as they require elevated privileges.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-machine-id-setup.html>.

 - Print the generated or committed machine ID: